 Within the care plan, you can add the medication you are taking, including the dose, frequency and effects.
 You can set up reminders for each medication in particular and make notes on how it made you feel.

-The calendar view will help you keep track of your flank pain, treatments taken for the symptom and underlying cause, and other health-related information.
+The calendar view will help you keep track of your flank pain.
+You will also be able to view treatments taken for the symptom and underlying causes.
+Other health-related information can also be viewed.

 At the end of each month, the application will create reports regarding your flank pain and treatments taken.
 You can share these reports with your physicians, adjusting the treatment as necessary.

 In conclusion, it is quite easy to use the CareClinic health app for tracking symptoms of flank pain and underlying medical issues.
-You can use the application to record every single detail regarding your health, sharing the information with the interested healthcare professionals.
+You can use the application to record every single detail regarding your health.
+You are also able to share the information with the interested healthcare professionals.